 For those curious, we’re keeping the rest of this Cherry Tree Lane and Mary Poppins attraction info post for the sake of posterity, but we have absolutely no reason to believe this will ever come to fruition…

 The planned Mary Poppins attraction is believed to be a spinner.
 This could mean something a la Dumbo or Mad Tea Party, a carousel or even a small Ferris Wheel.
-Any of these attractions would could explain why specifics weren’t announced.
-There was a lot of fanfare and excitement for this Mary Poppins expansion, and that same level of excitement probably would not have remained if Disney announced that the ride ‘anchoring’ Cherry Tree Lane is simply an off-the-shelf amusement park ride.
+There have been a lot of rumors about this attraction, but the one that sounded most plausible was an indoor teacups style attraction that featured projection mapping effects.

 There’s also the possibility that the plans remain fluid, which is why more specifics were not provided.
 If more intellectual property is going to be injected into World Showcase, I’d like to believe it’s at least a charming and whimsical dark ride that is concealed from the rest of the pavilions and offers a rich experience.